Cyprus rejects Russian claims of US military build-up

 - 'We are in deep trouble': Despite global-warming worries, world carbon emissions hit a record high

+Citing “several sources,” Zakharova said Wednesday that U.S. officials had recently inspected military installations on Cyprus with the aim to set up a “forward deployment base for U.S. forces.”

-Zakharova also said Wednesday Moscow had warned Cyprus that attempts to bring the country into U.S. and NATO plans for the region would entail “retaliatory action.”
+She also said Moscow had warned Cyprus that attempts to bring the country into U.S. and NATO plans for the region would entail “retaliatory action.”

+The remarks appeared to put strain on Cyprus’ long-standing friendly relations with Russia, but Cyprus government spokesman Prodromos Prodromou said the matter is considered closed.

+Last month, Christodoulides and U.S. Assistant Secretary of State Wess Mitchell signed an agreement to look at ways of expanding cooperation on bolstering regional security.